rufilboss/aws_codedeploy/README.md

 ```
  Now the website should be running at `http://localhost:8000`!

-## What I've Learnt So Far
-I'm very happy to embark on this project.

-As I've said earlier, I can't wait to build and contibute to open source projects.
-So far, I've gained knowledge

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.